roman-kashitsyn/test-matchers/README.md

 div 5 0 `shouldMatch` (rightIs $ eq 0)
 ```

-The failed test display the following error message:
+The failed test in the example above displays the following error
+message:

 <pre><span>✘ prism Right</span> ← <1>
   <span>✘ is a value equal to <em>0</em></span>